fixlag-org/fixlag-org.github.io/README.md

-# FIXLAG.ORG Website
+# FIXLAG.ORG
-Language-specific landing structure.
+This is the official website of FIXLAG.ORG, managed by Shoichi Sato.